 Before 2017: The interest for your mortgage was 100% deductible.
-Since most landlords have interest-only mortgages (where you pay only the interest each month and the price of the property at the end of the period), you could basically claim all mortgage repayments.
+Since most individual landlords have interest-only mortgages, you could basically claim all mortgage repayments.
+That’s because you pay only the interest each month and the price of the property at the end of the period.

 |Tax Year||Mortgage interest deductible 100%||Deductible at a 20% tax credit|

-You might also want to read our guide to paying tax on rental income here.
+Read our guide to paying tax on rental income here for more information.

 We can help.
 We offer one-off, personal tax advice from an accredited accountant, especially for landlords.
 Whether you’re looking to be more tax-efficient, getting your head around the changes in rental properties or anything else, we’ve got your back.
 Just £119 per consultation.
 Learn more here.